The Fundamentals of Strength Training

 On top of your 4x4 set styles, there are other variations that come into play too when you’re looking at strength-building exercises.
 There are always variations in set styles no matter what it is you are training for, but strength training is a little different.

 Another interesting variation that you can use to build your strength is negative sets.
-They are a fundamental of both strength and of muscle building, but they kick start your performance across both areas, helping you reach new heights.
+They are a fundamental part of both strength and of muscle building, but they kick start your performance across both areas, helping you reach new heights.
 They work on the premise that you are building up muscles by doing the relaxing motion of the exercise but in a controlled way.
 It’s as close as you can get to doing the exercise normally, and it gives you that extra push that you couldn’t get with the standard set style.

 Now that you have some idea about what you need to be doing, it’s always good to learn about timing.
 Different goals have different guidelines for how often you should be training per week.
 Strength training is no exception.
 In fact, it’s quite an oddball because of the mechanics behind it.